zero1-agi/fracton/whitepaper-fracton-v0.2.md

 **Hegelian Dialectics**
 - Hegel’s “thesis–antithesis–synthesis” underscores how identity evolves through opposition and resolution.
-- Trisoma generalizes this process, capturing not just a final synthesis but an _ongoing_ emergent field at each step.
+- Fracton generalizes this process, capturing not just a final synthesis but an _ongoing_ emergent field at each step.

 **Jung’s Archetypes (Shadow Concept)**
 - For Jung, the **Shadow** represents repressed aspects of the psyche, often carrying negative or contradictory qualities.